ISLRTC Autonomy Now!

 There was no interpreter available for our radio interview.
 Sunil and Shweta were willing to use spoken English on the mic to accommodate my needs.
 Our logistics went something like this: I would sign the question in ASL, Sunil would interpret my question into ISL for Shweta.
 Both would simultaneously (inevitably) sign and voice their answers in English.
 It was equally thrilling and devastating to hear Sunil and Shweta’s stories about the lives of Deaf Indians and this fight for ISLRTC’s autonomy.

-After the Indian government granted control of the ISLRTC to the NIHH (on April 21st), I did a follow-up story on the Deaf Community’s efforts to organize and protest to overturn the decision.
+UPDATE: After the Indian government granted control of the ISLRTC to the NIHH (on April 21st), I did a follow-up story on the Deaf Community’s efforts to organize and protest to overturn the decision.
 I spoke with Madan again for insights on the issue and the community’s needs.
 This follow-up segment was featured on the KBOO Evening News.
-The fight is not over and they need our support!
 This segment aired on the KBOO Evening News.
 Check out the podcast!

 Air date: 4/30/215